Skip to Content

 WATER QUALITY

 Maranta plants don’t like tap water, and over time, can develop brown tips due to fluoride and other additives found in tap water.
 Use rainwater or distilled water if you can.
-(Please note that brown edges on leaves are also commonly caused by leaving your soil too dry.)
+(Please note that brown edges on leaves in general are also commonly caused by leaving your soil too dry.)

 In addition, when foliage is wet with hard water, it can leave mineral deposits on leaves.